 - Private Messages to Recipients

-It allows sends to include a private message to each recipients.
+It allows sends to include a private message to each recipient.

 - Allowed Signature Types